By David Cox

 Here I think that the “leadership” of the church should not be confined to just the Pastor.
-Many (most) churches includes others in their leadership such as a board of directors, deacons, assistant pastors, and other key people in the congregation.
+Many (most) churches include others in their leadership such as a board of directors, deacons, assistant pastors, and other key people in the congregation.
 The rare thing (although very common in some churches) is that the pastor is out of the leadership because others in the church are dictating to him what is what.
-Also another rare thing (not because it is uncommon, but because it is illogical) is when assitant pastors are outside of the leadership circle as if they didn’t count, especially ministers of music and youth pastors).
+Also, another rare thing (not because it is uncommon, but because it is illogical) is when assistant pastors are outside of the leadership circle as if they didn’t count, especially ministers of music and youth pastors).

 Bad leadership happens when a leader’s governing style shifts from the biblical concept of Pastor (who leads and governs) to Cowboy who forces and dictates.
 Here see my tract: Ch51 Cowboys or Pastors?
 The point here is that the Bible establishes only a single style of leadership, and that is one wherein the leader is a picture of Jesus Christ, the Good Pastor.
 There are some pertinent points I think we need to make here.

 Leadership is about being an example, Not pushing people around